spud/manifesto_docs/user_guide/glossary.rst

    **Listing Page**
       This expression is used to describe the common page which displays a simple list of all the available objects in a particular module.
 On the back end, it is the default format for presenting existing content for editing.
 On the front end, this phrase might refer to e.g. the page that displays your staff directory or list of locations.
 For sections of the website without much textual content, the "listing page" might also be called a "landing page."

+   **ManifestoObject**
+      The base class from which Manifesto content types descend.
+It defines the basic properties of all content types, such as ID, creation date, associated media, deleted status, etc. Roughly corresponds to the generic "node" in Drupal.

    **Module**
       Manifesto organizes groups of content types and functionality into collections called *modules.* For example, if you decide "I want to have a calendar on my website," you are really asking for a collection of things: